diksha-exe/AgriVault-Dashboard/README.md

 3. Click the **Run** icon (Green arrow) to deploy to your device.

 ---
 ##  The "Answer Key": Hidden Logical Bugs

-Your submission will be graded on whether you successfully fixed these 4 starter issues:
+Before implementing new features, participants must identify and fix the following logical issues in `MainActivity.kt`:

+- **ID Collision:**
-* **ID Collision:** The app currently uses `list.size` as a Primary Key.
-If an item is deleted, new items will have duplicate IDs.
+  The app uses `list.size` as a Primary Key.
+When items are deleted, new entries may reuse existing IDs, causing duplication and data inconsistency.

-* **Input Guard:** There is no validation; the app allows logging empty names or ₹0.00 amounts.
+- **Input Validation Missing:**
+  The app allows empty titles and ₹0.00 amounts.
+Proper validation must be implemented to ensure meaningful data entry.

+- **State Leak (UI Issue):**
-* **State Leak:** Input fields do not reset after clicking "Log Expense," leading to accidental duplicate entries.
+  Input fields are not cleared after logging an expense, leading to accidental duplicate entries.

+- **Semantic Error (Incorrect Labeling):**
-* **Semantic Error:** The dashboard displays "Total Balance" but only sums expenses.
-This is an accounting error—it should show "Total Spending."
+  The dashboard displays "Total Balance" but only calculates expenses.
+This should be corrected to "Total Spending" for accuracy.

----